 The EPC will make arrangements for all ECO members, including nominated deputies, to be trained to develop the skills and knowledge necessary to undertake the duties set out in the emergency response procedures as detailed in Section 4 of this ERP.
-This training may include the transfer of knowledge from current ECO members to newer members, or where appropriate may include an external training course provided by a registered training organisation.
+This training may include the transfer of knowledge fromcurrent ECO members to newer members, or where appropriate may include an external training course provided by a registered training organisation.

-The EPC and/or Chief Warden will ensure that sufficient personnel are trained in all positions within the ECO to allow for projected absences due to illness, personal leave etc.
+The EPC and/or Chief Warden will provide for sufficient personnel to be trained in all positions within the ECO to allow for projected absences due to illness, personal leave etc.